Cameroon frees 24 hostages after suspected Boko Haram kidnapping

 At the weekend, neighbouring Chad deployed troops to help Cameroon in its efforts to tackle the insurgency in the area.

-"Those responsible for all abuses and violations of human rights and violations of international humanitarian law must be held accountable," the 15-nation council said in a statement.

-The Security Council welcomed a regional meeting scheduled for Tuesday in Niger on the problem of Boko Haram and urged countries involved to press ahead with planning for a multinational military task force aimed at neutralizing the group.

-(Reporting by Anne Mireille Nzouankeum, additional reporting by Louis Charbonneau in New York; Writing by Emma Farge; Editing by Gareth Jones and Lisa Shumaker)
+(Reporting by Anne Mireille Nzouankeu; Writing by Emma Farge; Editing by Gareth Jones)